Teriks/pake/README.md

                         Change directory before executing.
   -t, --show-tasks      List all task names.
   -ti, --show-task-info
-                        List all tasks along side their doc string.Only tasks with doc strings present will be shown -f FILE, --file FILE  Pakefile path(s).
+                        List all tasks along side their doc string.
+Only tasks
+                        with doc strings present will be shown -f FILE, --file FILE  Pakefile path(s).
 This switch can be used more than once, all specified pakefiles will be executed in